Questions? Call or text anytime πŸ“ž 818-446-9627

 Professional Resources

 Postpartum Support International (PSI) is a lifeline.
 You can call or text their free, confidential HelpLine at 1-800-944-4773 to be connected with resources and support in your area.
-They also offer free online support groups, including specific groups for fathers, which could be an invaluable resource for your partner.
+They also offer free online support groups, including specific groups for fathers, which could be a valuable resource for your partner.

 The National Institute of Mental Health (NIMH) and the American Psychological Association (APA) offer credible, detailed information about perinatal depression, which can help both you and your partner understand what is happening.